andinocl/arg_covid/README.md

 # arg_covid
  Hacks to help understand COVID in Argentina

+ Major updates August 15-August 25 to use the full Ministry of Health Epi file

+@TODO Add a shiny project to make the data easier to explore

-## arg_covid.Rmd
+## new_report.Rmd
-R Markdown file to generate number of graphs for National, Buenos Aires, and Province of Buenos Aires, including 14-day trend, doubling time, and estimate of Rt
+R Markdown file to generate number of graphs for National, Buenos Aires, and Province of Buenos Aires, including 14-day trend, doubling time, and estimate of Rt.
+Now includes better R estimator with potential for municipal-level tracking.

+@TODO: find R instantaneous for each province and municipality of PBA to identify N worst.
+@TODO: add in testing tracker and positivity tracker
+@TODO: add in case growth per 100k

-## data_scrape.R
+## cron_scraper.R
+Checks for updates for the national Epi file, cut off at 16:45 local each day.
+From this data, updates some csv files that collect daily cumulative totals at the national, provincial, and (within CABA and Province of Buenos Aires) municipal/comuna level.

+Also collects daily testing data and exports to tests.csv

-Wrapper for scrapers on Argentine national ministry of health and Province of Buenos Aires ministry of health "sala de situacion" data.
-Designed to be run as a cron job.
+Designed to be run as a cron task.

-@TODO Better error handling, functionize sub calls, add in MinSalud daily reports, etc.

-### national_sala_scrape.R
-Depends on data_scrape for Selenium connection.
-Takes 10x national datapoints and then total cases for each province.
+Exports data in a compressed data file (CovidEpiFile.RData) stored in a matrix raw_data

+## icu_scraper.R
+Scraper that searches the daily evening PDF reports from the ministry of health to obtain ICU usage.
+Parses PDF to get raw number of national beds in use, national rate of use, and provincial rate of use.
+This differs from the ICU data taken from the Epi file, which only report ICU usage due to COVID, not overall utilization.
+It is possible that this data is drawn only from the public health system.

+# Data files

+All are stored in the /data directory

+## cases.csv

+Daily cumulative confirmed cases, by province, since March 2, 2020

+## deaths.csv

+Daily cumulative deaths due to COVID, by province, since August 14, 2020

+@TODO Add in data from Ministry of Health pdf reports

+## recoveries.csv, icu_active.csv, icu_cumulative.csv

+Taken from Epi file since August 14.
+Data before that would not be particularly useful on the cumulative data, so these data sets will likely be peak/post-peak only.

+## CABA and PBA data

-### pba_sala_scrape.R
+### pba.csv
-Depends on data_scrape for Selenium connection.
-Gets 5x datapoints for full province, then each of the 40 municipalities in Greater Buenos Aires area.
-Because the website is slow, takes approx 5 minutes to run.
+Collects cumulative case, deaths, recoveries, and ICU cases - as well as daily active ICU cases - at the municipal level for the municipalities in the greater Buenos Aires area (AMBA).
+Useful for understanding where cases are growing in the Buenos Aires suburbs.

-### wiki_scrape.R
+### caba.csv

-Depends on data_scrape for Selenium connection.
-Collects daily MinHealth data, daily ICU usage, and periodic age/sex stats.
+Collects cumulative case, deaths, recoveries, and ICU cases - as well as daily active ICU cases - at the Comuna level in the City of Buenos Aires.
+Not particularly useful, as most cases have undefined Comunas.
+Data since August 14, 2020.

+## Population files: PopulationCABA.csv, PopulationPBA.csv, PopulationNational.csv

+The last Argentine census was taken in 2010.
+These data are projections for the year 2020 from the national statistical entity - INDEC - for 1.) the City of Buenos Aires at the Comuna level, 2.) the municipalities of AMBA in Province of Buenos Aires, 3.) each individual province.

+Includes total population and population by gender.